ETUI/BOE/README.md

 Array.prototype.random(): Return a random item from current array

-Array.prototype.filter(func): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.filter(func): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.map(func): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.map(func): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.lastIndexOf(searchItem): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.lastIndexOf(searchItem): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.indexOf(searchItem): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.indexOf(searchItem): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.forEach(): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.forEach(): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.every(): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.every(): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.some(): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.some(): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.reduce(): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.reduce(): Shim of the original ecmascript method, see ecmascript spec pls

-Array.prototype.reduceRight(): shim of the original ecmascript method, see ecmascript spec pls
+Array.prototype.reduceRight(): Shim of the original ecmascript method, see ecmascript spec pls

 ###Function